 Driving along the Tioga Pass

-Fortunately, there are stopping points along the Tioga Pass where you can take in the views – and there are many of them.this was one of the most beautiful places in the world
+Fortunately, there are stopping points along the Tioga Pass where you can take in the views - and there are many of them.

-Maybe it’s because I love the outdoors and love the mountains, but to me, this was one of the most beautiful places in the world.
+Maybe it's because I love the outdoors and the mountains, but to me, this was one of the most beautiful places in the world.

 Ellery Lake